#AskTamara: Do glass dragon tears have Lead? (Aka: Squashed Marbles, Glass Drops, or Mancala Stones)

 #AskTamara: Do Glass Dragon Tears Have Lead?
 (Aka: Squashed Marbles, Glass Drops or Mancala Stones?)

-In August of 2018 I purchased the following product from Amazon (link here*, images below).
+In August 2018 I purchased the following product from Amazon (linked here,* images below).

-A parent in one of my online groups for lead poisoning prevention awareness and advocacy said this specific product had been tested with an XRF and found to be lead-free, however I disputed that allegation based on my experience with this type of product, and wanted to have them tested myself.
+A parent in one of Lead Safe Mama’s online groups for Lead poisoning prevention awareness and advocacy said this specific product was tested with an XRF instrument and found to be Lead-free, however I disputed that allegation based on my experience with this type of product and decided to have them tested myself.
 (My XRF test results are below the image.)

-[It’s possible (& likely!) that – for the other parent in my online group – the mancala stones were tested by an XRF instrument that was not designed for consumer goods testing.
-When testing consumer goods it is very important that the right type of instrument is used as the low threshold of detection is much more sensitive/accurate on instruments specifically designed to test consumer goods!]
+*It’s possible (and likely!) that for the other parent in my online group the mancala stones were tested by an XRF instrument not designed for consumer goods testing.
+When testing consumer goods, it is very important to use the right type of instrument as the low threshold of detection is much more sensitive/ accurate on instruments specifically designed to test consumer goods!

-Here are the specific XRF test results for the package of Maple Landmark brand (Made In Vermont) glass drops pictured here.
-Each of the three colors was tested separately, multiple times, for at least a minute at a time to confirm the results.
+Here are the specific XRF test results for the package of Maple Landmark brand (Made in Vermont) glass drops pictured here.
+Each of the three colors was tested separately, multiple times for at least a minute each, to confirm the results.

 Green Glass Maple Landmark Drop